Duli96/ABC-Healthcare-System/README.md

 Healthcare Management System

 This project is a healthcare management system built with C# and the .NET Framework using Service-Oriented Architecture (SOA).
 The system includes several core components such as:
-- **Patient Management**: Handles patient registration, history, and profile management.
+- **Patient Service**: Handles patient registration, history, and profile management.
 - **Medical Staff Management**: Manages information related to doctors, radiologists, and medical    staff.
 - **Image Management**: Responsible for image uploads, classification, and retrieval.
 - **Diagnosis and Report Generation**: Generates and stores diagnostic reports.